ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 *Main> :t fixEq
 fixEq :: Eq t => (t -> t) -> t -> t
 ```
 The part after the `=>` is what we expect: two arguments, the first a function, all the same types, just like with `twice`.
 The part before the `=>` is new: It is a *constraint*, and it limits which types `t` can be instantiated with.
 Remember that `fixEq` uses `(==)` to check if the value has stabilized.
 But not all values can be compared for equality!
-(In particular, functions cannot).
+(In particular, functions cannot.)
 So `fixEq` does not work with any type, but only those that support equality.
 This is what `Eq t` indicates, and indeed we get an error message when we try to do it wrongly:
 ```
 *Main> fixEq twice not True